- Mystery Series

 The Gravity of the Affair is a novella set in the Known Worlds of The Daedalus Incident, with events that tie into the novel (though both works may be enjoyed independently of one another).

-My Review: I've already told y'all how much pleasure The Daedalus Incident gave me in reading.
+My Review: I've already told y'all how much pleasure The Daedalus Incident (link above) gave me in reading.
 This charming side-novella gave me as much pleasure, really, just in a shorter and less fully realized way.
 Hence the slightly lower star rating.

 An alchemically powered English space fleet, the rebellious colonists of the United States of Ganymede, Horatio Nelson's first command in jeopardy...we got it all in here, folks.
 The fun of reading about an Enlightenment England and its sprawl, only in space, can't be overstated.
 I loved the first exposure I had to the concept, and I'm not slowin' down on the luuuuv yet.
 Presenting Nelson as a 20-year-old in his first command was inspired of Mr. Martinez.
 Nelson's life-long impetuosity is very much in evidence here.
 Hewing very closely to the facts of Nelson's actual life gives a layer of amused discovery to reading the tale.
 Following Nelson around is even more fun when comparing the story here told to the fairly sketchy biography I carry in my head.